StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

-Each completed activity must be photographed and uploaded to Google Drive team folder provided by the instructor, to serve as notes for that team (including students that were absent that day). **Students are not allowed to take personal notes during class time; you must collaborate on the whiteboard during class.**
+Each completed activity must be photographed and uploaded to Google Drive team folder provided by the instructor, to serve as notes for that team (including students that were absent that day). **Students are not allowed to take personal notes during class time; you must collaborate on your team's whiteboard notes during class.**

 Students that attend class but refuse to participate in completing Activities on the whiteboard or refuse to document work in Google Drive will